Haehnchen/idea-php-symfony2-plugin/README.md

 If you are having difficulties, consult the documentation: http://confluence.jetbrains.com/display/PhpStorm/Setting-up+environment+for+PhpStorm+plugin+development

 * Want to sponsor my development?
 Nice!
-You can sponsor me via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5ZTGW6H4Y7MT8) or via [Github](https://github.com/sponsors/Haehnchen).
+You can sponsor me via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5ZTGW6H4Y7MT8) or [Github](https://github.com/sponsors/Haehnchen).
 Github matches your donation so the total donation will be doubled.

 What?
 Something still does not work?
 Damn! :cry:
 ------------------------------------------------